canonical/operator/README.md

 ```

 Your `src/charm.py` is the entry point for your charm logic.
 It should be set
-to executable and use Python 3.6 or greater (as such, operator charms can only
-support Ubuntu 18.04 or later).
-At a minimum, it needs to define a subclass of
+to executable and use Python 3.6 or greater.
+At a minimum, it needs to define
-`CharmBase` and pass that into the framework's `main` function:
+a subclass of `CharmBase` and pass that into the framework's `main` function:

 ```python
 import sys